lekrsu/shfw-walkthrough/README.md

 ## SHFW 3.7.0 is out, go test it out!

 For a detailed list of new features and improvements in SHFW 3.7.0, see the [3.7.0 Changelog](#370-changelog).
+Make sure to reset SHFW settings after updating Utility and flashing 3.7.0.

 SHFW is a custom firmware available for flashing via the Scooterhacking Utility app.
 Configuring it might be challenging for new users.
 This guide aims to provide a quick and easy way to apply the important basics.
 The understanding aspect of all this can be overwhelming, but it will come as a side effect of your own testing and thinking as we can't do that for you.